Peter Ayodele Curtis Joseph

 Peter Ayodele Curtis Joseph (8 November 1920 – 15 December 2006) was born in Ikare, Nigeria.
 He was a left nationalist and the first Nigerian to receive a Lenin Peace Prize in 1965.
+In May 1961, Ayodele, together with Gogo Chu Nzeribe, Tanko Yakassai, M.O Johnson, J.B.K Thomas, and a few others, organized a Leftist group called the Nigerian People's Party in Lagos.
+The group opposed regionalism and declared their belief in the creation of a " Union of African States."

 Publications

-Peter Ayodele Curtis-Joseph published several works under the pen name, Omorodion Omoregbe.
-These books include, Africa Through German Spectacles, and Beware of American Friendship.
+Peter Ayodele Curtis-Joseph published several works under the pen name "Omorodion Omoregbe".
+These books include: